 In general, the data presented here exhibited some general characteristics as the single-cluster S-V model and other modified S-V models.
-The ToAs in the measured data closely follow a single Poisson process and the power of each arrival approximately follows a pattern of exponential decay.
+The ToAs in the measured data closely follow a single Poisson process, the mean amplitude of each arrival approximately follows a pattern of exponential decay, and the instantaneous amplitude follows a Rayleigh distribution.
 However there were some differences observed in the measured model parameters:

-- About 50% (80%) of the arrivals have a relative power of -25 dB (-20 dB) or less compared to the LOS signal for both office and residential environments. - No arrivals were observed within ±10° of the LOS direction for the office environment and ±20° for the residential environment. - For both environments the ToA and the AoA are strong related.
+- About 50% (80%) of the arrivals have a relative power of -25 dB (-20 dB) or less compared to the LOS signal for both office and residential environments. - No arrivals were observed within $\pm 10^{\circ}$ of the LOS direction for the office environment and $\pm 20^{\circ}$ for the residential environment. - For both environments the ToA and the AoA are strong related.
 Rays arriving at the receiver with shorter (or longer) delays tend to have relatively smaller (or larger) AoAs.
 The conditional AoA PDFs are well described by a series of Gaussian distributions centered at 180° with various standard deviations except for those with extremely short delays.